memfault/interrupt/_drafts/firmware-update-architecture.md

 ### DFU code should be updatable

 While we want to update our DFU code as little as possible, updating it should still be *possible*.
-Invitably we will find bug in our firmware update code which we must fix.
+Inevitably we will find a bug in our firmware update code which we must fix.
 We may want to change our memory map to allocate more code space to our app, or to rotate a security key baked into our Loader.

-But where should the code lives that updates our Loader?
+But where should the code that updates our Loader live?
 It cannot be in the application, or else we would violate the previous principle.
 It cannot be in the Loader itself either.
 That leaves one option: a third program tasked with updating the loader.
 We'll call it the "Updater".